 - He has led seminars at the University of California-Berkeley, Columbia University, Fordham University, Venezuela's National Council on Human Resources, and the International Labor Statistics Center of the US Department of Labor.

 - He was President of the Jefferson County (WV) Planning Commission.

 - For HUD he designed and analyzed national surveys.
 He did research on planning, counseling, subsidized and free-market housing.

-- As a sworn Census agent, he analyzed data about individuals on the Census Bureau's head office mainframe.
+- As a sworn Census agent, he analyzed data about individuals on the Census Bureau's central computers.

 - He has an undergraduate degree in Mathematics, and a Master's degree in Interdisciplinary Urban Studies, both from Brown University.

 - He also has a website on election security, VoteWell.net

 The designated agent for any notice under 17USC512(c)(3)(A), claiming copyright infringement, is the same person and address, also at CopyrightNotice@Lang1234.com, 304-876-2227